 #25 – There Will Be Blood

 There Will Be Blood tells the story of oil prospector Daniel Plainview and his destructive obsession with money.
-When Plainview is given information about a possibility of finding oil in Little Boston, California, he travels there and immediately tries to buy all the land he can.
-He smooth-talks the locals into selling by promising to build roads, schools and churches.
+When Plainview is given information about the possibility of finding oil in Little Boston, California, he travels there and immediately tries to buy all the land he can.
+He smooth-talks the locals into selling by promising to build roads, schools, and churches.
 He has no intention of doing so, of course.
 His only purpose is to make money.
 Over the course of his endeavors, men die, the locals get nothing, and Plainview gets wealthy.
 In his life he makes few friends and many enemies and eventually even his adopted son H.W. is alienated.

-Why INTJs Love It: Having not seen this movie myself, I’m going to let INTJ Justin Honse explain what he loved about it:”I loved There Will Be Blood, not only because of Daniel Day-Lewis’s astounding performance, but for how it captures his character’s descent into madness over chasing money his entire life.
+Why INTJs Love It: Having not seen this movie myself, I’m going to let INTJ Justin Honse explain what he loved about it: “I loved There Will Be Blood, not only because of Daniel Day-Lewis’s astounding performance but for how it captures his character’s descent into madness over chasing money his entire life.
 The last scene encapsulates where he ended up perfectly.”